Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/2-comprehensions-map-lambdas.md

 print(list(doubles)) # outputs : [2, 4, 6, 8, 10]
 ```

-Now you know the basics of lists, strings, dictionaries, comprehensions, the `map()` function, and lambda functions, you have the building blocks you need to start
+Now that you know the basics of lists, strings, dictionaries, comprehensions, the `map()` function, and lambda functions, you have the building blocks you need to manipulate data in Python.
+In the next few lessons, you'll put this knowledge to work using on-time arrival data for U.S. airlines.

-in Python.
-In the next lesson, you'll create an Azure Notebook so you can start writing and executing Python code to manipulate the airline data.